About Lakewood, WA

 - Lakewood Industrial Park is the fourth-largest private, for-profit employer in Pierce County and the third-largest industrial business park in Washington.

-- Home to one of the only International District in Pierce County, influenced by Korean, Vietnamese, Latino, and other cultures.
+- Home to one of the only International Districts in Pierce County, influenced by Korean, Vietnamese, Latino, Pacific Islander, and other cultures.

 - Lakewood is home to 14 parks consisting of more than 600 acres.

 - There are seven lakes totaling two miles of water area great for water sports like wake surfing, paddling, rowing, and fishing.

 - Love to golf?
 Lakewood has three golf courses, including Oakbrook, Tacoma Country & Golf, and American Lake Veterans Golf Course.
 We are also minutes away from Chambers Bay, home of the 2015 U.S. Open.